feenkcom/pdt2famix/README.md

 # pdt2famix
-PHP importer for Moose based on Eclipse PDT
+pdt2famix takes PHP code and produces MSE files that can be imported into Glamorous Toolkit.
+Based on Eclipse PDT.

 ## Setting up the project